v-eraw/remindu/README.md

 NLP to automatically scrape their facebook and reccomend gifts to give them.

+calculates and warns if you have events that are distant from each other, adds reminder for when to leave depending on location

+learns how much social energy you have and warns you if you overbook

 Ensures you get your physical/eye/dental/checkups done annually.

 Reminds you to file your taxes in a way that's not too stressful.